somecallmejosh/ux-engineering-portfolio/content/projects/forever-project.md

 - [Daily.dev](https://daily.dev/) (aggregated dev articles)
 - [web.dev](https://web.dev/) (best practices straight from Google)

-These are short, focused, and skimmable&mdash;which means I can keep an eye on what's happening without disappearing into five-hour YouTube rabbit holes every morning.
+These are short, focused, and skimmable.
+This means I can keep an eye on what's happening without disappearing into five-hour YouTube rabbit holes every morning.

 ## Following Smart People (So I Don't Have to Know Everything Myself)
 I don't try to keep up with everything firsthand.
 Instead, I follow people who are smarter than me and learn from the trends they spot: